AaronEliasZachariah/Viterbi/README.md

 We'll build this step by step, one commit at a time.
 Each commit will introduce new concepts and features.

-### Current Status: Project Setup
+### Current Status: Persistent Storage & Navigation
-- Setting up Kotlin Multiplatform project structure
+- ✅ Room database for Android persistent storage
+- ✅ LocalStorage for Web persistent storage
+- ✅ Note detail/editing screen
-- Configuring build tools and dependencies
+- ✅ Error handling and loading states
-- Creating basic project scaffolding
+- ✅ Navigation between list and detail screens

 ---